Pylons/pyramid/docs/narr/security.rst

 Creating Your Own Authorization Policy
 --------------------------------------

-An authentication policy the policy that allows or denies access after a user has been authenticated.
+An authorization policy is a policy that allows or denies access after a user has been authenticated.
 By default, :mod:`repoze.bfg` will use the :class:`repoze.bfg.authorization.ACLAuthorizationPolicy` if an authentication policy is activated and an authorization policy isn't otherwise specified.

-In some cases, it's useful to be able to use a different authentication policy than the :class:`repoze.bfg.authorization.ACLAuthorizationPolicy`.
+In some cases, it's useful to be able to use a different authorization policy than the default :class:`repoze.bfg.authorization.ACLAuthorizationPolicy`.
 For example, it might be desirable to construct an alternate authorization policy which allows the application to use an authorization mechanism